Intellection/rails_notebook/README.md

     gem 'rails_notebook'

-And then execute:
+And then execute the following from the rool of your Rails application:

 	$ bundle
 	$ bundle update

-Make sure there is no ~/Library/Jupyter/kernels directory.
-If there is, make sure this is removed before running.

 Please ensure that the following dependencies are installed prior to running the Rails Notebook.

-    ipython 3.0.0 and above, ruby 2.2.1p85 and above Python 2.7.11 (Rails Notebook not compatible with Python 3)
+    ipython 3.0.0 and above, ruby 2.2.1 and above Python 2.7.11 (Rails Notebook not compatible with Python 3)

-To start the notebook navigate to the root of the Rails application and run:
+To start the notebook navigate to the root of the Rails application (if not already) and run:

     rake rails_notebook

 Running the notebook for the first time, requires the notebook to be marked as "Trusted" under File > Trusted Notebook.
 You may be prompted to restart the notebook.

+## Some useful commands:

+TODO: Add stuff here

-## Developer Installation Guide
+# Developer Installation Guide
 Follow the following instructions to get rvm and ruby installed: https://rvm.io/rvm/install .
 The rails notebook is compatible with Ruby 2.2.1 and above.
 Once rvm is installed, run:

-    rvm install ruby 2.2.1 (or greater)
+    rvm install ruby 2.2.1

 Ensure that rvm is using the correct ruby version by running: